donovan-jasper/cs244-cs244b/assign1/assign1.md

 ### When will the team meet as a group each week?
 Please be precise.
 I feel like twice a week is a good cadence to start at?
 We can discuss times Will probably need to discuss with Adi as well.
+- I think 2x a week is good as well

 ### What will be the procedure for missing or being late to this meeting?
 How much advance notice must be given and using what method?
 (We recommend that last-minute text messaging is not used to inform team members that a member will be late or miss a meeting.)